AfD taps Björn Höcke to run for Thuringia state premier | DW | 02.03.2020

 The far-right Alternative for Germany (AfD) in the eastern state of Thuringia announced Monday that leader Björn Höcke would compete in the race for state premier in a vote on March 4.

-Höcke, a highly divisive and controversial figure within the AfD, will run against the Left Party's Bodo Ramelow.
+Höcke, a highly divisive and controversial figure within the AfD, will run against the incumbent, Bodo Ramelow of the socialist Left party.

-Wednesday's vote comes after another election in Thuringia caused an uproar across Germany last month.
-In that poll, Thomas Kemmerich of the business-friendly Free Democrats was elected premier after the AfD withdrew its own candidate at the last minute and instead gave its support to Kemmerich.
+Wednesday's vote comes after an election in Thuringia last month caused an uproar across Germany.
+In that poll, Thomas Kemmerich of the business-friendly Free Democrats was elected premier with votes from the AfD and Chancellor Angela Merkel's Christian Democrats (CDU).
+The AfD also withdrew its own candidate at the last minute.

+Read more: Why is everyone in Germany talking about Thuringia and AfD?

+It was the first time a state premier had been elected with support from the AfD, and saw mainstream parties break their pact not to work with far-right lawmakers.

 A group of AfD politicians have called on the party to distance itself from its firebrand leader in the eastern state of Thuringia, Björn Höcke.
 The party's top brass did not sign, but did join in the criticism of Höcke.
 (10.07.2019)